jasonm/radio-beer-playground/README.md

 Testing
 -------------------------------------------------------------------------------

-If you would like to emit fake events, use a `/dev/input/fake_event*` filename in your configuration and the app will emit fake events:
+If you would like to generate fake events, use a `/dev/input/fake_event*` filename in your configuration and the app will emit fake events:

     {